 At the end of the day, Diana went to a restaurant in a small alley on Trang Tien Street.
 This was a place she had been to before and was very impressed with the chicken rice.
 “This restaurant is always crowded with locals.
 I ate here before and even took a photo of the chicken rice because it was delicious,” Diana said.

-According to the female tourist, because of this chicken rice dish, she went over her dinner budget.
+According to the female tourist, because of this chicken rice dish, she went over her budget for dinner.
 After breakfast and lunch, she only had 35,000 VND left, but the meal here cost 45,000 VND.
 Thus, she spent 135,000 VND, instead of 125,000 VND as originally planned.

 “The rice here is delicious, with a whole chicken thigh and extra pickles and sauce.
 I can’t believe how delicious and cheap this dish is,” she commented.

-Western tourist rated chicken rice as the best dish she ever ate while traveling in Hanoi.
+Western tourist rated chicken rice as the best dish she ever ate when traveling to Hanoi.

 Diana also admitted that this restaurant is her favorite culinary spot in Hanoi because "the food is delicious, cheap, the portions are large and the restaurant is hidden in an alley".

-“So I ended up having the best meal I’ve ever had in Hanoi and exceeded my original budget of VND10,000.
-Although I couldn’t complete the USD5 three-meal-a-day challenge, I still found the experience very interesting.
+“So I ended up having the best meal I’ve ever had in Hanoi and exceeded my original budget of 10,000 VND.
+Although I couldn’t complete the 3 meals a day challenge with 5 USD, I still found the experience very interesting.

-You can do the same to realize that living here for a day with only that amount of money is easy because the food is very cheap and delicious," said the female tourist from the Philippines.
+You can do the same to realize that it is easy to live here for a day with only that amount of money because the food is very cheap and delicious," said the female tourist from the Philippines.

 Photo: Diana Neven